-To determine how fully the department complied with Bond Act requirements, we reviewed a sample of seismic retrofit expenditures incurred by the department in fiscal year 2002-03.
+To determine how fully the department complied with Bond Act requirements, we reviewed a sample of seismic retrofit expenditures incurred by the department in fiscal year 2003-04.
 In addition, we assessed whether the projects related to our expenditure sample were eligible for funding.
+Additionally, we reviewed the department's records to ensure that it is continuing to use bond proceeds appropriately to reimburse Phase II and toll bridge seismic retrofit expenditures from fiscal years 1994-95 and 1995-96 as required by the Bond Act.